nemfoundation/symbol-testnet-bootstrap/README.md

 4) Delete your image cache by running "docker system prune -a"  (confirm "y" if prompted)
 ```

-If you were running an api node:
+If you were running a api node:

 ```
 1) change to api-harvest-assembly directory